llabreslab/llabreslab.github.io/_publications/2013-09-27-chemistry.md

 citation: 'Llabrés S., Vicente-García E., Preciado S., Guiu C., Pouplana R., Lavilla R. and Luque FJ.
 (2013).
 Chemistry: European Journal.
 2013, 40, 13555-13361'
 ---

-# Evolution of a Multicomponent System: Computational and Mechanistic Studies on the Chemo‐and Stereoselectivity of a Divergent Process

 **Abstract:**